If you want to know which guitalele strings are best for your situation, this post is for you!

 Guitarlele Strings for High G Tuning: ADgCEa

-I recommend substituting a lighter gauge G string the G string in your standard guitalele tuning set when you try out high G guitalele tuning
+I recommend substituting a lighter gauge G string for the G string in your standard guitalele tuning set when you try out high G guitalele tuning.

 Otherwise, if you try to tune the standard G string up an octave, you may break the string, and you will put unnecessary tension on the instrument.